maneoverland/leaflet.WorldMiniMap/README.md

 ```

 ### Using hosted version
+The control is also available on free CDN [jsDelivr](https://cdn.jsdelivr.net/gh/maneoverland/leaflet.WorldMiniMap@1.0.0/dist/Control.WorldMiniMap.js).
 To create the minimap from hosted version include following line in your js
 ```js
 <script src="https://cdn.jsdelivr.net/gh/maneoverland/leaflet.WorldMiniMap@1.0.0/dist/Control.WorldMiniMap.js" integrity="sha512-PFw8St3qenU1/dmwCfiYYN/bRcqY1p3+sBATR+rZ6622eyXOk/8izVtlmm/k8qW7KbRIJsku838WCV5LMs6FCg==" crossorigin=""></script>
 ```

 ### Example of using the included js-script
-Then the minimap-control can either be created via option in map-creation
+When the js-script is included, then the minimap-control can either be created via option in map-creation
 ```js
 var map = new L.Map('map', {worldMiniMapControl: true});
 ```